testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-part1.md

 To write a behavior model, we need a reference implementation of the game.
 Fortunately, there is an open-source Python implementation of *Super Mario* available on GitHub: [PythonSuperMario](https://github.com/marblexu/PythonSuperMario).
 This project includes two playable levels.
 For our test project, we'll use a specific version of the repository, [f34087e4cc47f6cc70b46ced758b1070e64c4dc2](https://github.com/marblexu/PythonSuperMario/commit/f34087e4cc47f6cc70b46ced758b1070e64c4dc2), and create a modified fork of it that you can find in our [Examples/SuperMario](https://github.com/testflows/Examples/tree/main/SuperMario) repository.

-Clone the repository and checkout the commit using:
+Clone the repository using the following command:

 ```bash
 git clone https://github.com/testflows/Examples.git && cd Examples/SuperMario